-This post walks you through how I use Twitter to help my boyfriend’s company reach new clients and increase profits.
+This post explains some simple steps of how I used Twitter to help a local Ottawa company reach new clients and increase profits.

 Once you get the hang of Twitter, it’s pretty straightforward on how to find business opportunities through Twitter search.

-First off, my boyfriend’s company is located in Ottawa so he prefers to work within 30km of the city limits.
+First off, the company prefers to work within 30km of the city limits.
 Second, the plumbing industry is multifaceted, involving different kinds of work and services.
 In this case, lots of keywords.
 I currently have 15 search terms set up.

 Twitter search allows me to track conversations relevant to his business within the city limits.
 This is how I found them: